-- It is assumed that the warehouse operates 8 hours a day for 30 days a month, with equipment utilized at 80% of capacity on average, and that there are no electricity cuts (assumed for simplicity).
-The subscribed capacity of the warehouse is 140 kVA, with a power factor of 1 (1 kVA = 1 kW).
-The monthly energy consumption is therefore 26,880 kWh, and the hourly consumption 112 kWh (26,880 kWh/30 days/8 hours). - If multiple electricity suppliers exist, the warehouse is served by the cheapest supplier. - Tariffs effective in March of the current year are used for calculation of the price of electricity for the warehouse.
+- It is assumed that the warehouse operates 30 days a month from 9:00 a.m. to 5:00 p.m.
+(8 hours a day), with equipment utilized at 80% of capacity on average and that there are no electricity cuts (assumed for simplicity reasons). - The monthly energy consumption is 26,880 kilowatt-hours (kWh); hourly consumption is 112 kWh. - If multiple electricity suppliers exist, the warehouse is served by the cheapest supplier. - Tariffs effective in March of the current year are used for calculation of the price of electricity for the warehouse.
+Although March has 31 days, for calculation purposes only 30 days are used.

 What does it take to obtain a new electricity connection in Azerbaijan?
-According to data collected by Doing Business, getting electricity there requires 7.00 procedures, takes 87.00 days and costs 103.60% of income per capita (figure 4.1).
+According to data collected by Doing Business, getting electricity there requires 7.0 procedures, takes 69.0 days and costs 150.4% of income per capita (figure 4.1).